bradgough/sizing/lab_automatic_sizing/lab_automatic_sizing.rst

 As we review what Sizer has chosen, and relate it back to the Prospect or Customer, a couple things come to mind.

 First, we know this opportunity may be budget constrained.
-This being the case, a NX-1365-G5 is a good starting point, and allows them grow easly with the remaining slot open for a fourth NX-1065-G5 node.
+This being the case, a NX-1365-G5 is a good starting point, and allows them grow easily with the remaining slot open for a fourth NX-1065-G5 node.

+Second, single socket CPU is not the best choice for development environments.
+This is why it is good to eliminate the SMB models.

 Our next step is to download the BOM for review with the Prospect or Customer.